Minor Contact

 Minor Code - U112

-People employed in human services agencies are there to help improve the lives of the people they serve.
+People employed in human services agencies work to help improve the lives of the people they serve.
 A minor in human services meets the increasing need of public and private sector employers for paraprofessionals.
 Students who complete a minor in human services may be employed through public agencies, hospitals, government-sponsored housing or clinics, and some criminal justice offices.
 These jobs can be both personally and professionally rewarding.
 There are many opportunities for people to gain experience that can lead to graduate education and certification and licensure in counseling and other helping professions.

 COUN 301Interpersonal Communication Skills3